-- Maintenance of infrastructure and proper supervision of workers and the quality of their work had to be stepped up, - It was suggested that the Municipality utilize the EPWP for starting a campaign throughout Kannaland Keep our Town clean, - Sport & Recreation Facilities could also be linked to EPWP, or applications for Lotto funding specifically for the purpose of Youth Development, - The EPWP and CWP should be re-launched so that the general public could have a clearer understanding of the concept and process; these programmes should also be linked to the Integrated Waste Management of the Municipality, - Liaise with DEADP for environmental projects or programmes to eradicate the alien invasive species, - More regular meetings must be held in the Ward and communication to be improved, - Response time to complaints required improvement; the prepaid electricity vending station issue must be resolved, - Some public toilets in town were not being managed properly (this was problematic for pension and grant beneficiaries, who have to spend long hours on pay-days), - Local Economic Development (LED) and Special Programmes needs to be stepped up, - Food Security projects should be supported; land and water to be provided for this purpose, - The Ward Development Priorities be reprioritized, with regards to Roads & Storm water, upgrading of ageing and ailing Infrastructure, and then Waste Management (including the implementation of more stringent measures to address the illegal dumping and littering). - Steps must be taken to improve the Ward's economic participation.
+- Maintenance of infrastructure and proper supervision of workers and the quality of their work had to be stepped up, - It was suggested that the Municipality utilize the EPWP for starting a campaign throughout Kannaland Keep our Town clean, - Sport & Recreation Facilities could also be linked to EPWP, or applications for Lotto funding - specifically for the purpose of Youth Development,

+- The EPWP and CWP should be re-launched so that the general public could have a clearer understanding of the concept and process; these programmes should also be linked to the Integrated Waste Management of the Municipality, - Liaise with DEADP for environmental projects or programmes to eradicate the alien invasive species. - More regular meetings must be held in the Ward and communication to be improved, - Response time to complaints required improvement; the prepaid electricity vending station issue must be resolved, - Some public toilets in town were not being managed properly (this was problematic for pension and grant beneficiaries, who have to spend long hours on pay-days), - Local Economic Development (LED) and Special Programmes needs to be stepped up, - Food Security projects should be supported; land and water to be provided for this purpose, - The Ward Development Priorities be reprioritized, with regards to Roads & Storm water, upgrading of ageing and failing Infrastructure, and then Waste Management (including the implementation of more stringent measures to address the illegal dumping and littering).